a-zhavarankau/Photo_editor/heic_to_jpeg/ReadMe.md

 Converts and resize cellphone photos to _% relative to input format (4032x3024 for iPhone 7).

-If the input file .jpeg already, resize it to the same size.
+If the input file .jpeg already, resize it to the same size as above.

 ### Instruments:
 - pillow_heif